Last updated: May 25, 2020 at 3:01 am

-Diving pioneer, visionary, and inventor; world-famous underwater explorer and advocate for the environment; prolific author and film producer; was the first¹ to win a Palme d’Or for a documentary film at the Cannes Film Festival in (The Silent World, 1956); pioneered marine conservation; founder of the Cousteau Society / Équipe Cousteau, an environmental protection foundation with 300,000 members; was often received by world leaders and heads of state, including presidents, prime-ministers and the United Nations, to discuss exploration and environmental issues; co-inventor of the Aqua-Lung, the world’s first open-circuit scuba regulator to attain worldwide commercial success; became focused on his passion for underwater exploration after an automobile accident ended his dream of becoming a pilot in the French Navy; co-founder of the Groupe d’étude et de recherche sous-marines (GERS) in 1945; first to dive or document dozens of famous shipwrecks including the RHS Britannic and the Roraïma (Martinique); led the world’s first underwater archaeological excavation on scuba off Mahdia, Tunisia, in 1948; transformed a former minesweeper and car ferry into the world’s most famous oceanographic vessel, the Calypso in 1950; co-invented the world’s first maneuverable research submersible in 1957; director of the Monaco Oceanographic Museum from 1957 to 1988; led the world’s first multi-day manned underwater habitat mission in 1962; was one of the Mousquemers along with Frédéric Dumas, Philippe Tailliez, and Léon Vêche; his legacy includes multiple underwater firsts (see below), over 120 television documentaries and more than 50 books, including The Silent World: A Story of Undersea Discovery and Adventure, first published in 1953; pioneered a new form of scientific communication called divulgationism, a.k.a. popular science, which is a simple way of sharing scientific concepts with a general audience, and that subsequently became the norm of modern television broadcasting; inspired thousands to become scuba divers; father of Jean-Michel Cousteau (1938), Philippe Cousteau (1940), Diane Cousteau (1980), and Pierre-Yves Cousteau (1982); numerous schools and public places around the world are named in his honour; was respectfully parodied in The Life Aquatic with Steve Zissou cult film (2004); portrayed in L’Odyssée in 2016; a.k.a.
+Diving pioneer, visionary, and inventor; world-famous underwater explorer and advocate for the environment; prolific author and film producer; was the first¹ to win a Palme d’Or for a documentary film at the Cannes Film Festival in (The Silent World, 1956); pioneered marine conservation; founder of the Cousteau Society / Équipe Cousteau, an environmental protection foundation with 300,000 members; was often received by world leaders and heads of state, including presidents, prime-ministers and the United Nations, to discuss exploration and environmental issues; became focused on his passion for underwater exploration after an automobile accident ended his dream of becoming a pilot in the French Navy in 1935; did his first freedive in the Mediterranean wearing a pair of Fernez goggles loaned by Philippe Tailliez, while recovering from the car crash in 1936; co-inventor of the Aqua-Lung, the world’s first open-circuit scuba regulator to attain worldwide commercial success; first tested the Aqua-Lung in the Marne River in January 1943; did his first sea dives with the Aqua-Lung in the Mediterranean in June 1943; co-founder of the Groupe d’étude et de recherche sous-marines (GERS) in 1945; first to dive or document dozens of famous shipwrecks including the RHS Britannic and the Roraïma (Martinique); led the world’s first underwater archaeological excavation on scuba off Mahdia, Tunisia, in 1948; transformed a former minesweeper and car ferry into the world’s most famous oceanographic vessel, the Calypso in 1950; co-invented the world’s first maneuverable research submersible in 1957; director of the Monaco Oceanographic Museum from 1957 to 1988; led the world’s first multi-day manned underwater habitat mission in 1962; was one of the Mousquemers along with Frédéric Dumas, Philippe Tailliez, and Léon Vêche; his legacy includes multiple underwater firsts (see below), over 120 television documentaries and more than 50 books, including The Silent World: A Story of Undersea Discovery and Adventure, first published in 1953; pioneered a new form of scientific communication called divulgationism, a.k.a. popular science, which is a simple way of sharing scientific concepts with a general audience, and that subsequently became the norm of modern television broadcasting; inspired thousands to become scuba divers; father of Jean-Michel Cousteau (1938), Philippe Cousteau (1940), Diane Cousteau (1980), and Pierre-Yves Cousteau (1982); numerous schools and public places around the world are named in his honour; was respectfully parodied in The Life Aquatic with Steve Zissou cult film (2004); portrayed in L’Odyssée in 2016; a.k.a.
 Captain Cousteau, Captain Planet, JYC.

 ¹ The Silent World was also the only documentary film to win a Palme d’Or at the Cannes Film Festival till 2004.